Documents Needed to Register a Car (2026 Checklist)

 2026 tax documentation to keep

-For tax-deduction purposes, the 2026 registration receipt or renewal notice is the supporting document for any value-based portion claimed on Schedule A Line 5c (per IRS Topic 503).
-Most state DMVs now itemize the renewal notice with explicit lines for the deductible value-based component (California "VLF," Massachusetts "Excise," Colorado "SOT," Virginia "Personal Property Tax").
-Save the notice with tax records for at least 3 years (6 years if substantial omission).
-Self-employed filers using Schedule C should retain mileage logs alongside the registration documentation, since the full registration is deductible as a business expense prorated by business-use percentage.
+If you plan to deduct the value-based portion of your registration, the 2026 receipt or renewal notice is your supporting document.
+It backs up anything you claim on Schedule A Line 5c (per IRS Topic 503).
+Most state DMVs itemize the renewal notice with a separate line for the deductible value-based component — California calls it "VLF," Massachusetts "Excise," Colorado "SOT," Virginia "Personal Property Tax."
+Keep the notice with your tax records for at least 3 years, or 6 years if you've understated income substantially.
+Self-employed filers on Schedule C should hang onto mileage logs too, since the full registration is deductible as a business expense prorated by business-use percentage.

 2026 state-by-state document checklist

-The standard universal four cover most cases.
-Below is a state-by-state checklist for the ten highest-traffic jurisdictions, reflecting 2026 form revisions and EV-specific additions where applicable.
+The universal four still apply everywhere, but each state layers its own forms on top.
+Below is a checklist for the ten highest-traffic jurisdictions, with 2026 form revisions and EV-specific additions called out where they apply.

 | State | Primary form | Supplemental forms (2026) |